cheonsumansu/_toy_projects/readme.md

 > what if i weigh myself in the solar system?
 it is a simple project made with the simple idea of that.

-> one problem is that pluto is included...
+> one problem is that pluto is included.
 <br>

 ### virtual_keyboard